Ascension Day: A Public Holiday in Norway

 Things are a little different this time around however.
 With Ascension Day falling the day after Constitution Day, many people will take the opportunity to use just one vacation day to earn a five-day weekend.

-Ascension Day around the world
+Ascension Day Around the World

 What will you be doing on Ascension Day this year?